peteroupc/html3dutil/doc/tutorial-surfaces.md

 <a id=Curve_and_Surface_Evaluators_in_the_Geometry_Utilities_Library></a>

-## Curve and Surface Evaluators in the Geometry Utilities Library
+## Curve and Surface Evaluators in the Geometry Helper Library

-The Geometry Utilities Library distribution includes the following evaluators of curves and surfaces.
+The Geometry Helper Library distribution includes the following evaluators of curves and surfaces.
 All the classes named below include an `evaluate` method that returns 3D points lying on the curve or surface.